 Watch their mini-documentary

-By the entrance of the Gaol is their mini-museum, a room dedicated to remembering those who lived and worked here.
+By the entrance of Trial Bay Gaol is their mini-museum, a room dedicated to remembering those who lived and worked here.
 Artwork from local schools decorates the walls and an old TV screen is set up to play its visitors a video looking over the history of this ruined site.
 It’s only a short documentary-style video but it’s worth a watch before you walk around the grounds.

 Be a watchman on the trial bay guards tower